The Midwest is known for a lot of things, but if you’re looking for weird things to do in the Midwest, this post is for you!

 Originally, the sculpture was to be placed inside the company’s headquarter building however after Standard Oil of Ohio was acquired by BP, the executives at BP felt that the headquarters was an “inappropriate” location for the stamp and began looking for a new place to move the sculpture within the city of Cleveland.

-A few locations were considered for the stamp’s placement including Cleveland Museum of Art, but the artists finally settled on Willard Park where it remains near Public Square, a central plaza in downtown Cleveland.
+A few locations were considered for the stamp’s placement including the Cleveland Museum of Art, but the artists finally settled on Willard Park which remains near Public Square, a central plaza in downtown Cleveland.

 The Free Stamp is a cool sight to see with an equally unique backstory, be sure to visit it on your next trip to Cleveland!